 All foundation subjects are taught with opportunities through Sports Funding for specialist sports coaches to come into school eg Year 1 tennis coaching, Year R and Year 2 football coaching.
 We also have the puppetman, HCC music performance in school.

 The curriculum has opportunities for visits and “hand on” real enjoyable learning and SMSC experiences for all year groups.
 To prepare for these there have been opportunities to involve parents and encourage homework preparation for topics.
 Visits: Year R Hillier’s and Longdown Activity Farm, Year 1 Beaulieu Motor Museum, Testwood Lakes, Bournemouth Oceanarium and day on the beach, Year 2 Beaulieu Countryside Trust, Portchester Castle, Nurture Group visit to Pizza Express.

 To find out more details about our curriculum please go to “learning in our school” Where all the topic maps are detailed.

 In addition we provide

-Special topic days such as Year 2 space day, Year 1 Victorian school day, Year 2 Holi celebration, Year 1 build a home afternoon with parents (DT focus) and Harvest supper preparation and Year R Chinese New Year.
+Special topic days such as Year 2 space day, Year 1 Victorian School Day, Year 2 Holi Celebration Day, Year 1 build a home afternoon with parents (DT focus) and Harvest supper preparation and Year R Chinese New Year.

-After school clubs – Through the year we offer a wide range of clubs.
-Some offered by teachers and others by outside agencies e.g. Eastleigh football club, Saints football club and HC3S.
-2018-19 we have had – cooking, football, fundamental ball skills, apparatus, singing, construction, board games, gymnastics, yoga beans, computer and gardening clubs.
+After school clubs – Through the year we offer a range of clubs.
+Some are offered by teacher and others by outside agencies eg. Eastleigh and Saints Football Club and HC3s, 2018/19 we have had cooking, football, fundimental ball skills, aperatus, singing, construction, board games, art gymnastics, yoga beans, computer and gerdening clubs.

 All our topics have a ‘hook’ at the beginning to draw in children’s interest and an outcome at the end which may involve a visit, sharing work or a special day planned to bring together all our learning.